FrankN88/FrankN88-first_milestone_new/README.md

 - The **Header** contains a conventionally placed **logo** in the top left of the page (whereby by clicking this will redirect users back to the home page) and **navigation bar** in the top right of the page.
 - On smaller screens, the navigation bar collapses into a **toggler** icon whereby clicking it will reveal the navigation links.
 - The **Footer** and the elements inside it (Social links and contacts) act responsively on smaller screens and it look as normal on bigger screens.
+- In the Footer there is a mailto action above the email.
+- Carousel - A carousel showing immediately the main features of the place on the Home page.
+- Google Maps Embed - iframe embedding of Google maps (on the gallery page), showing the location of the restaurant.
+The map is responsive in smaller devices.
+- Youtube video - iframe embedding a Youtube video showing a chef plating up (on the gallery page).

+## Issues and Bugs
+The developer ran into a number of issues during the development of the pages.

+to be developed!!!!

+**Navbar Bug**

+**Social Links Issue**

+**Gallery Bug**

+**Responsiveness on smaller device Bug**

+**Form Bug**

 ## Technologies Used